Jumee-LDN/wdi-project-one/README.md

 ***

 ## Brief
-Design a grid base game that works in the users browser.
+Design a grid-based game that works in the user's browser.
 Players must be able to win and lose.
-The game should be built using HTML5, CSS3 and Javascript (jQuery).</br>
+The game should be built using HTML5, CSS3, and Javascript (jQuery).</br>
 **Timeframe :** 1 week (October 2018)

 ## Concept